-Harris Ranch takes great pride not only in the end product but the entire process of producing beef that is natural, a cut above USDA standards and most importantly made from cattle that has been humanly and sustainable raised.
+Harris Ranch takes great pride not only in the end product but the entire process of producing beef that is natural, a cut above USDA standards and most importantly made from cattle that have been humanly and sustainably raised.
 This is not only a requirement of Harris Ranch but of its network of ranching partners who are part of the “Partnership for Quality (PQ)” program.

-Finish off with a dessert recommendation from one of the employees who most likely has been with Harris Ranch for more than 20 years and therefore knows the menu backwards and forwards.
+Finish off with a dessert recommendation from one of the employees who most likely has been with Harris Ranch for more than 20 years and therefore knows the menu backward and forwards.

 Lastly, be sure take a quick visit to the Country Store for an assortment of gourmet foods and souvenirs and then drive over to the Harris Ranch service station that sells more than 3.5 million gallons of fuel annually to fill up and be on your way.

 Harris Ranch Inn & Restaurant is located at 24505 W Dorris Avenue in Coalinga, CA. Visit their website or call